| |

 decently—but its own expanded universe, along with new space opera

-on television and film, from sincere takes on the genre, like
+on television and film, including sincere takes on the genre, like

 Battlestar Galactica, The Black Hole, Battle Beyond the Stars, Flash